Golden Maple brush testing on Hot Air Balloons

 There is a cord attached to the case which can be used to hang the case on the wall.

 Most of the brushes will stay in their slot even if the case is held up-side-down.
 I did shake the case while it was up-side-down and only one brush fell out.
 I was surprised.
+Even more surprising is despite how snug the slots are, most of the brushes can be removed without holding onto the case.

 The case measures 9 3/8 inches long (23.8 cm).
 It’s 3 7/8 inches wide (9.8 cm), and 1 inch deep (2.5 cm).